MikeDafi/FindnWatch/README.md

 # FindnWatch
-  The capability of dynamically finding the largest spot on the screen then placing a chrome browser in that space.
+  Have you ever been in situation where you use half your window screen to do work and the other half to watch a movie.
+Don't you wish you can just use all your window space for work and have your movie playing somewhere else.
+The only issue is where is that somewhere else.
+If you leave it stagnant in a corner, then you might end up needing that space.
+Here comes FindnWatch!!!
+FindnWatch will read each rgb value on your screen.
+Once the program has found a rectangle made of the same color, then the program will place a Selenium browser in that spot.
+You will simply copy the link that you wanted to watch the movie from and the program will put that link in the Selenium Browser.
+Besides the basic functionality, there are commands you can run that are listed below.
+If you forget any of these commands, don't fret.
+There is a system tray icon that is there for any assistance of reference to these commands. finding the largest spot on the screen then placing a chrome browser in that space.

 ## Getting Started